Structure of non-negative posets of Dynkin type $\mathbb{A}_n$: Main results

-(iii) Since poset $J\subset I$ is indefinite, the poset $I$ is indefinite as well, and the proof is finished. \end{proof}
+(iii) Since poset $J\subset I$ is indefinite, the poset $I$ is also indefinite. \end{proof}

-Now we have all the necessary tools to prove the main result of this work. \begin{proof}[Proof of \Cref{thm:a:main}] Assume that $I=(\{1,\ldots n\},\preceq_I)$ is a finite connected non-negative poset and $\Dyn_I=\AA_{n-\crk_I}$.
+Now we have all the necessary tools to prove the main result of this work. \begin{proof}[Proof of \Cref{thm:a:main}] Let $I=(V,\leq_I)$ be a finite connected non-negative poset of size $n$, rank $m$ and Dynkin type $\Dyn_I=\AA_m$.

-\ref{thm:a:main:posit} Our aim is to show that $\crk_I=0$ if and only if $\ov{\CH(I)}\simeq \CA_n = 1 \,\rule[2.5pt]{22pt}{0.4pt}\,2\,\rule[2.5pt]{22pt}{0.4pt}\, \hdashrule[2.5pt]{12pt}{0.4pt}{1pt}\, \rule[2.5pt]{22pt}{.4pt}\,n$.
+\ref{thm:a:main:posit} Our aim is to show that $m=n$ if and only if

-Since ``$\Leftarrow$'' is a consequence of \Cref{lemma:trees}\ref{lemma:trees:posit}, it is sufficient to prove ``$\Rightarrow$''.
-First, we show that $\deg(v)\leq 2$ for every vertex $v\in\{1,\ldots n\}$.
-Assume, to the contrary, that there exists such a vertex $v$, that $\deg(v)>2$.
-If that is the case, then there exists such a subposet $J\subseteq I$ that its Hasse quiver $\CH(J)$ has the form
+Since the implication ``$\Leftarrow$'' is a consequence of \Cref{lemma:trees}\ref{lemma:trees:posit}, it is sufficient to prove ``$\Rightarrow$''.
+First, we show that for every vertex $v\in V$ we have $\deg_{\ov \CH(I)}(v)\leq 2$.
+We proceed by contradiction.
+Assume that there exists a vertex $v$ of degree at least $3$.
+If that is the case, there exists such a subposet $J\subseteq I$ that its Hasse digraph $\CH(J)$ has the form